 Traps are an important first step to help insure that rodents don’t die in inaccessible areas and create a foul odor.
 Your Cascade rodent control technician will often set these traps in attics, and/or crawlspaces, or sometimes within hard plastic enclosures to keep pets and children safe.

-Your technician will evaluate to what extent rodent exclusion—building them out by sealing gaps and holes—is needed, and what it may cost to do so.
+Your technician will evaluate to what extent rodent exclusion (also called rodent proofing)—building them out by sealing gaps and holes—is needed, and what it may cost to do so.
 Every house is different and the amount of rodent exclusion needed varies widely—from no additional cost to cases where some contracting is required to repair a roof or crawl access door.

 All these efforts get your home or business underway to contain the rodent problem.
 It’s called an “initial rodent treatment” because it is the first step in starting a service that will, not just stop the current rat or mouse infestation, but continue to prevent and protect your property from future infestations as well.

 Washington State’s outlying suburbs and rural areas—from Wenatchee, to Puyallup, to Anacortes—has an abundant deer mouse population.
 And Cascade Pest Control’s four decades of experience has left us watching the amazing encroachment of rats as invasive species, moving right along with our suburban and urban expansion.

 We need to face the reality that populations of various rodent species are continuously surrounding us.
 They live in our neighborhoods, venture into our own yards, and are ready to exert all their skills and stamina to live with us in our homes and businesses.
 For them it’s survival and they don’t pull any punches.